kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     Send ^f!l
     return

 Which looks innocent enough.
 It just says: `Ctrl+f`, then `Alt+l`.
 Let's see if I can reproduce it.
 Yes, I can.
 [ProcessExplorer](https://en.wikipedia.org/wiki/Process_Explorer) shows a CPU load of nearly 40% in one of 2 PSPad-Windows I have open right now.
 This should be the one in trouble.
 I am correct.
 Killing this one removes the frozen PSPad instance.
+It is a PHP file I'm debugging.
+The other is the markdown file with this text, which is fine.

+So this is good.
+I have a test case.
+My experience tells me to test if these 2 keystroke combinations are sent too fast.
+So I changed the AHK code:

+    #j::           ; find all and display as list
+    Send ^f
+    Send !l
+    return

+That's almost perfect.
+The Windows Speech Recognition icon in the taskbar flashes, but PSPad doesn't freeze.
+I changed the code again:

+    #j::           ; find all and display as list
+    Send ^f
+    Sleep 100
+    Send !l
+    return

+Big surprise!
+This time I get the Windows greeting image immediately and am logged out.
+What is this? `Win+L` does log me out, but `Alt+L` should not.

+Increasing `Sleep` to 200 ms produces the error: I can see very clearly the result of the command `Ctrl+f`, and then the Windows Speech Recognition engine is turned on and I am logged out.
+So `Sleep` is not the solution.

+You may have noticed that I used a very awkward procedure in the function `toggle_wsr` which was necessary due to very similar problems, if I remember correctly.
+So this is worth a try,

+	SetCapsLockState Off
+	SendInput, {Ctrl down}
+	SendInput, {f}
+	SendInput, {Ctrl up}
+	SendInput, {Alt down}
+	SendInput, {l}
+	SendInput, {Alt up}

+Delivers the same result, unfortunately.
+What to do now?
+Leave it almost perfect?
+No. This time PSPad froze again.
+I guess I just quit Windows Speech Recognition when I switch to with PSPad.
+Windows Speech Recognition starts relatively fast, so I might have to live with that workaround for now.

 Digression: Pronunciation <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------